Praxbind: A Band-Aid for Pradaxa’s Bleeding Epidemic

 This is Michael Brady Lynch, lead trial attorney for The Michael Brady Lynch Firm.

-FDA and Pradaxa manufacturer, Boehringer Ingelheim are scrambling to rectify a huge mistake when Pradaxa was fast-tracked for FDA approval.
+FDA and Pradaxa manufacturer, Boehringer Ingelheim are scrambling to rectify a huge mistake when Pradaxa the FDA agreed to fast-track the drug.
 Faulty studies and negligent marketing labeled Pradaxa as the safest and most effective blood thinner on the market.
-Now, nearly 6 years later and after 9,000 patient hospitalizations and over 1,000 reported deaths, a reversal agent, Praxbind, is finally released to help mitigate the devastating effects caused by Pradaxa.
+Now, nearly 6 years later, there have been 9,000 patient hospitalizations and over 1,000 reported deaths.
+Finally, the manufacturer releases a reversal agent, Praxbind, to help mitigate the devastating effects caused by Pradaxa.

 Administered by an intravenous injection, Praxbind binds to Pradaxa to neutralize the drug.
-The FDA said Praxbind underwent three separate clinical trials involving around 300 healthy people, and Praxbind is safe and effective at neutralizing Pradaxa.
+The FDA said Praxbind underwent three separate clinical trials involving around 300 healthy people.
+Therefore, Praxbind is safe and effective at neutralizing Pradaxa.
 Where are the multiple studies involving those not in optimal health?
 The majority of Pradaxa users at risk for uncontrollable bleeding are the elderly.
-If they aren’t included in the study, how can we truly know this reversal agent is in fact safe and effective as the FDA claims?
+If researchers don’t include them in the study, how can we truly know this reversal agent is, in fact, safe and effective as the FDA claims?

 A 2014 study by JAMA: Internal Medicine reported that Pradaxa is associated with a 30% greater risk of a bleeding event, a 58% greater risk of major bleeding, and 85% greater risk of gastrointestinal bleeding.
 Those are risky statistics to gamble on a fast-tracked reversal agent.
-Pradaxa was fast-tracked too and that is one of the reasons thousands have lost their lives.
-The FDA lists common side effects as headache, hypokalemia, confusion, fever, pneumonia and constipation.
+The FDA fast-tracked Pradaxa too and that is one of the reasons thousands have lost their lives.
+The FDA lists common side effects as a headache, hypokalemia, confusion, fever, pneumonia, and constipation.
 What about the glaring side effect of death if it doesn’t work?
 Are you willing to bet your life on Praxbind to stop Pradaxa?

-If you or a love one suffered uncontrollable bleeding from taking Pradaxa, contact the dedicated attorneys at The Michael Brady Lynch Firm, today at 877-513-9517.
+If you or a loved one suffered uncontrollable bleeding from taking Pradaxa, contact the dedicated attorneys at The Michael Brady Lynch Firm, today at 877-513-9517.